status-im/nimbus-eth2/docs/src/validator.md

 <img src="./img/connect_testnet.PNG" alt="" style="margin: 0 40 0 40"/>

 7. The testnet should now be up and running.
-Then, you will be prompted to enter your private key of the account you want to deposit the 32 Etheres from.
+Then, you will be prompted to enter your private key of the account you want to deposit the 32 Ether from.
 Find your private key from MetaMask as below:

 <img src="./img/export_pkey.PNG" alt="" width="200" style="margin: 0 40 0 40"/>

 <img src="./img/enter_private_key.PNG" alt="" style="margin: 0 40 0 40"/>

-8. Wait for a few seconds until you see your deposit has been sent:
+8. Wait for a few seconds until you see that your deposit has been sent:

 <img src="./img/deposit_sent.PNG" alt="" style="margin: 0 40 0 40"/>